nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## 4. Implementation

-This section describes some noteworthy details on how certain features are implemented.
+This section describes some noteworthy details on how [Patient](#41-patient-feature), [Room](#42-room-feature) and [Task](#43-task-feature) features are implemented.

 ### 4.1 Patient Feature

 #### 4.1.1 Overview

+The patient feature in Covigent allows hotel staff to store important information about the individuals that are quarantined in the hotels.
+Some of these important dynamic information include temperature and comment regarding the patient.
+To fully understand the patient feature, it is important to learn about the [implementation](#412-implementation) and [design considerations](#413-design-considerations) of the patient object before looking at the possible [commands](#414-create-read-update-delete) that can operate on the patient object.

-#### 4.1.2 Implementation of Patient
+#### 4.1.2 Implementation
 A `Patient` object in Covigent contains the following attributes, which is also reflected in Figure 15:
 1. Name
 1. Temperature